TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 <a href="https://www.theodinproject.com/about">click me</a>
 ~~~

-By default the browser will give any text wrapped in an anchor tag a blue color and underline it to signify it is a link.
+By default, the browser will give any text wrapped in an anchor tag a blue color and underline it to signify it is a link.

 It's worth noting you can use anchor tags link to any kind of resource on the internet, not just other html documents.
-You can link to videos, pdf files, images and so on.
-But for the most part you will be linking to other html documents.
+You can link to videos, pdf files, images, and so on, but for the most part, you will be linking to other html documents.

-### Absolute and Relative links
+### Absolute and Relative Links

-Generally there are two kinds of links we will create:
+Generally, there are two kinds of links we will create:

 1. Links to pages on other websites on the internet.
 2. Links to pages located on our own websites.

 #### Absolute Links

-Links to pages on other websites on the internet are called absolute links.
+Links to pages op other websites on the internet are called absolute links.
 A typical absolute link will be made up of the following parts: `protocol://domain/path`.
 An absolute link will always contain the protocol and domain of the destination.

 We've already seen an absolute link in action.
 The link we created to The Odin Projects about page earlier was an absolute link as it contains the protocol and domain.